ChristYela/ChristYela/README.md

 ### Welcome dear visitor 👋

     - I'm Cristian Yela from Medellín, Colombia.
-    - I'm a IT Engineer who is studying web development at Coding Dojo Latam, Also I'm studiyng by myself some about cybersecurity.
+    - I'm a IT Engineer who is studying Full Stack web development at Coding Dojo Latam, Also I'm studiyng by myself some about cybersecurity.

     - 🌱 I’m currently learning: Full-Stack Web Dev, Full Stack Python, Full Stack MERN at Coding Dojo
-    - 🌱 Technologies: HTML5, CSS3, JavaScript, Bootstrap, Python, Flask, Jinja, MySQL, MongoDB, Express, React, Node.js
+    - 🌱 Languages: JavaScript (ES6), CSS3, HTML5.
+    - 🌱 Front end: React, jQuery, AJAX, JSON, RESTful APIs, Bootstrap.
+    - 🌱 Back end: Node.js, Express, Django, Flask, AWS, Socket.io, OOP.
+    - 🌱 Databases: SQL (MySQL), NoSQL (MongoDB), Mongoose.
     - 👯 I’m looking to collaborate on different kinds of projects, it's a way to improve my skills as a developer
     - 🤔 I’m looking for help with assistance and consulting, in orden to increase my proficiency as IT Engineer
     - 📫 How to reach me: https://www.linkedin.com/in/christianyela/
     - 😄 Pronouns: he/his/him
-    - ⚡ Fun fact: IT Engineer, JR web dev trainee, languageholic in training
+    - ⚡ Fun fact: IT Engineer, JR web dev trainee, languageholic in training, cybersecurity enthusiast.

 <!--
 **ChristYela/ChristYela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.